 '(b) Samples to determine standards attainment are collected at locations approved by the commission.
 Samples collected at non-approved locations may be accepted at the discretion of the commission.
 Samples to determine standards attainment in ambient water must be representative in terms of location, seasonal variations, and hydrologic conditions.
 Locations must be typical of significant areas of a water body.
 Temporal sampling must be sufficient to appropriately address seasonal variations of concern.
 Sample results that are used to assess standards attainment must not include samples that are collected during extreme hydrologic conditions such as high-flows and flooding immediately after heavy rains.
-Further guidance on representative sampling, both spatially, temporally, and hydrologically, can be found in the TCEQ Surface Water Quality Monitoring Procedures and the TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended.'
+Further guidance on representative sampling, both spatially, temporally, and hydrologically, can be found in the TCEQ Surface Water Quality Monitoring Procedures, Volume 1: Physical and Chemical Monitoring Methods (RG-415), Surface Water Quality Monitoring Procedures, Volume 2: Methods for Collecting and Analyzing Biological Assemblage and Habitat (RG-416), and the TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended.'

-[(c) Collection and preservation of water samples.]
+(c) Collection and preservation of water samples.

-- '(1) For the purposes of assessing standards attainment, samples are collected and preserved in accordance with procedures set forth in the most recently published edition of the book entitled Standard Methods for the Examination of Water and Wastewater, the TCEQ Surface Water Quality Monitoring Procedures as amended, 40 CFR Part 136, or other reliable procedures acceptable to the commission.' - (2) 'Bacterial and temperature determinations must be conducted on samples or measurements taken at or near the surface in accordance with the TCEQ Surface Water Quality Monitoring Procedures as amended.
+'(1) For the purposes of assessing standards attainment, samples are collected and preserved in accordance with procedures set forth in the most recently published edition of the book entitled Standard Methods for the Examination of Water and Wastewater, the TCEQ Surface Water Quality Monitoring Procedures, Volume 1: Physical and Chemical Monitoring Methods (RG-415) as amended, 40 CFR Part 136, or other reliable procedures acceptable to the commission.'

+'(2) Bacterial and temperature determinations must be conducted on samples or measurements taken at or near the surface in accordance with the TCEQ Surface Water Quality Monitoring Procedures, Volume 1: Physical and Chemical Monitoring Methods (RG-415) as amended.
 Depth collection procedures for chloride, sulfate, total dissolved solids, dissolved oxygen, chlorophyll a, and pH to determine standards attainment may vary depending on the water body being sampled.'
 [Standards for chloride, sulfate, total dissolved solids, dissolved oxygen, chlorophyll a, pH are applicable to the mixed surface layer, but a single sample taken near the surface normally provides an adequate representation of these parameters.]
 'When the water column is entirely mixed according to determinations described in TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended, standards may apply to any sample taken in the water column for parameters indicated in this section.'